Etymology of Shivalik Hills

-The Shivaliks have shallow erodable soils, which makes it unsuitable for agricultural production.
-The forests consist mainly of chir pine and tropical mixed hardwoods of which sal is often a major component.
-Middle-upper Shivaliks have grassland type of vegetation.
+Shivalik Hills has shallow erodable soils, which makes it unsuitable for agricultural production.
+The forests consist mainly of chir-pine and tropical mixed hardwoods of which Sal is often a major component.
+Middle-upper Shivalik have grassland type of vegetation.
 Maize, wheat, millet and mustard are the main crops produced in the Shivalik hills.
-The availability of irrigation water makes it suitable for the production of rice.
+The availability of irrigation water makes it suitable for the production of Rice.

 Tourism in Shivalik Hills

 Some places are being promoted as tourist destinations nowadays like the ‘Renuka Lake’.
 ‘Shivalik Fossil Park’, the capital of Himachal Pradesh, Shimla is a charming little hill station located in the Shivalik Hills, and many temples are center of attraction for travellers in the Shivalik Hills.
 All these points make the Shivalik hills an ultimate paradise of beauty and peace.